X restricts access to jailed Istanbul mayor's account under court order but challenges decision

-ANKARA, Turkey (AP) — The social media platform X said on Thursday it has blocked access to jailed Istanbul mayor Ekrem Imamoglu 's account in Turkey, complying with a Turkish court order — the latest measuring targeting a key rival of President Recep Tayyip Erdogan.
+ANKARA, Turkey (AP) — The social media platform X said Thursday it has blocked access to jailed Istanbul mayor Ekrem Imamoglu 's account in Turkey, complying with a Turkish court order — the latest measure targeting a key rival of President Recep Tayyip Erdogan.

 However, Elon Musk's X said that while the company abided by the order, it disagrees with it and is legally challenging it.
 It said X complied to avoid severe punishments, such as the throttling of the whole platform in Turkey.